What is universal life insurance & how does it work?

 How does universal life insurance work?

 Universal life insurance allows you to adjust your premiums and death benefit depending on your needs.
-After some time, you’ll be able to lower or even stop paying your monthly premiums using your cash value if you choose to.
+After some time, you may be able to lower or even stop paying your monthly premiums using your cash value if you choose to.
 However, you can’t do this until it has accrued enough interest.

 “For you to really start to see the fruits of your labor or a decent rate of return [in a universal life insurance policy] it takes years,” says Malik S. Lee, Managing Principal at Felton & Peel.